juliusoh/lfz-full-stack-lessons/exercises/express-hello-world/README.md

 1. Read about [the `send()` method](https://expressjs.com/en/4x/api.html#res.send) of the Express `res` object.
 1. Within your callback function, call the `send()` method of the `res` object and pass it a string.
 1. At the bottom of `index.js`, call [the `listen()` method](https://expressjs.com/en/4x/api.html#app.listen) of your `app` object and pass it the port number `3000` as well as a callback that prints a confirmation that the server is listening.
-1. Start your server by executing `index.js` with the `node` command.
+1. Start your server by executing `index.js` with the `node` command and leave it running.
-1. In a separate terminal session, use the `http` command to send a `GET` request to `localhost:3000` to confirm that your server is working as expected.
+1. In a **separate terminal session** of your development environment, use the `http` command to send a `GET` request to `localhost:3000` to confirm that your server is working as expected.
 1. Visit `http://localhost:3000` in your web browser.
 You should receive the same response.

 <p align="middle">
   <img src="images/express-hello-world.gif">
 </p>

-### Extra
+### Optional - Try after turning in the above.

 - Try sending HTTP requests with different methods (`GET`, `POST`, `DELETE`) to `localhost:3000` to see the different methods being logged to your server terminal.
 - Try sending an HTML string from your server and visiting `http://localhost:3000` in your browser.